Dirk-/NanoBLEFlashPrefs/README.md

 - Move it to `Arduino/libraries` in your documents folder.
 - Restart Arduino IDE.

-The library has been tested with Arduino Nano BLE 33 BLE and version 2.4.1 of this board's SDK.
+The library has been tested with Arduino Nano 33 BLE and version 2.4.1 of this board's SDK.
 Make sure you have at least this version of `Arduino Mbed OS Nano Boards` installed.

 ## Usage